mmeyer2k/mmeyer2k.github.io/_posts/2016-04-21-redis-facade-namespace-collision.md

 You can disable/delete the offending ini file or run `pecl uninstall php-redis`;

-If you are useing `phpredis/phpredis` + laravel then you do not also need the PHP Redis extension.
+If you are useing `predis/predis` + `laravel/framework` then you do not need the PHP Redis extension.
 A safer long-term option may be to make a wrapper class for Redis that does not rely on the Redis facade.